Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Running32BitsCuisIn64BitsLinux.md

 # To enable OpenCL support, you need to add the OpenCL driver (the "ICD loader") to the VM plugins folder.
 For example, For AMD Catalyst driver (AMD GPUs)
 cp /usr/lib/i386-linux-gnu/libOpenCL.so.1 cogspur32/lib/squeak/5.0-201705232044/libOpenCL.so.1
 ```

+Note: MacOS and Windows can run 32Bit Cuis without any additional setup.